scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 PyTeCK consists of three primary modules:

- 1. ``parse_files`` contains functions to read the YAML-encoded experimental data file using ``PyYAML``.
+ 1. ``parse_files`` contains functions to read the YAML-encoded experimental data file using the ``PyYAML`` module.
 Smaller functions comprise this process to enable easier unit testing.

  2. ``simulation`` contains the ``Simulation`` class and relevant functions for